 The living tree has the most amazing capacity for self-repair and it will simply incorporate foreign objects into its structure.
 This act of edaphoecotropism, as it is called, is not harmful to the tree.
 The living tissue of the tree itself simply flows around an object and engulfs it.
 In so doing, the tree binds itself to the item and the connection actually becomes stronger as time passes.
 If you were to carve back the tree, you would find that the item inside will still be perfectly formed, not eaten but merely consumed!

 trees engulfing bicycles, including what has become known as the bicycle tree, close to a former blacksmiths shop in Brig OTurk, Trossachs, Scotland.
 Not only did this sycamore tree 'eat' a bike which was left propped against it, possibly when its owner went off to war, but it is believed the tree has also swallowed an anchor and a horses bridle.
 There have been incidences of

 Theres no doubt that trees are remarkable living things.
 The oldest specimen is believed to be a Pinus longaeva, bristlecone pine, growing in the Inyo National Forest, California.
 Experts have dated this tree to an age over 5000 years old.
-The oldest tree in the UK is said to be a yew, Taxus baccata, situated in a churchyard in Perthshire, Scotland.
-It is estimated to have lived for up to 3000 years.
+The oldest tree in the UK is said to be a yew, Taxus baccata, situated in a churchyard in Perthshire, Scotland (the region is pictured below).
+This particular tree is estimated to have lived for up to 3000 years.

 They are actually vital to the planet, being the biggest plants of all.
-They provide oxygen, store carbon, anchor the soil and provide stability, they provide life for wildlife, filter water and air, absorb pollution and even provide materials for shelter, tools and warmth.
+They provide oxygen, store carbon, anchor the soil and provide stability.
+They act as wind-breaks, provide life for wildlife, filter water and air, absorb pollution and provide materials for shelter, tools and warmth.

 Ancient and modern we need more

 People are beginning to realise that we need more woodland.
 The value of trees is beginning to be recognised.
 New woodlands are few and far between, with figures showing that numbers are well below recommended targets.
-Data from the Forestry Commission reveals that only 1500 hectares (3,700 acres) of woods were planted in England last year, and this is well below the 5000 hectares which has been recommended by the Government.
+Data from the Forestry Commission reveals that only 1500 hectares (3,700 acres) of woods were planted in England during 2017, and this is well below the 5000 hectares which has been recommended by the Government.

 Our protection of ancient woodland has been very poor up until now, but this is set to change as the true value of trees is realised.
 Experts say that veteran trees are 'irreplaceable'.
 Ancient woodland takes hundreds of years to establish.
 The ancient woodland classification applies to any area that has been wooded continuously since at least 1600AD.
 In addition, The National Planning Policy Framework protects ancient wood pastures, historic parkland and other heritage assets.

 Planning permission and trees

 Veteran,ancient and aged trees have great cultural, historical and landscape importance and they are now highlighted as part of the planning application process.
 Council members often advise the refusal of planning permission for developments which necessitate the felling of such trees.

 The Northern Forest plan

 The Woodland Trust has long called for flexible programmes providing grants for small and larger areas of woodland creation.
 At last the Government has published a 25 Year Environment Plan to kick start the creation of a Northern Forest and made it easier for landowners to apply for various grant schemes.